 Oral Presentation Guidelines

-Please note that the Hayes Forum is in person for 2022.
-All presentations will be given in person and must follow the General Presentation Guidance.
+All presentations must follow the General Presentation Guidance.
 Postdoctoral scholars will participate in the oral presentations in their own sessions separate from graduate students.

 General Presentation Guidance